gonodono/web-widgets/README.md

 # Web Widgets

-Basic examples of putting rendered `WebView` content into App Widget images along with various features, for both `RemoteViews` and Glance.
+A demonstration of drawing rendered `WebView` content into App Widget images along with various features, for both `RemoteViews` and Glance.

 <p align="center">